MariusBallot/Gulp-Shader-Starter/README.md

-# Gulp-Three-Starter
+# Gulp-Shader-Starter

-This Gulp Starter was made to quickly access the three.js goodness without the struggle of setting everything up
+A simple gulp starter to play around with the Three.js ShaderMaterial

 ## Installation